 I am a postdoctoral researcher at the Program in Science, Technology, and Environmental Policy (STEP) in the Woodrow Wilson School of Public and International Affairs at Princeton University.
-My research interests revolve around disasters – particularly natural disasters – and their short and long term socio-economic impacts.
+My research interests revolve around natural hazards, the socioeconomic impacts of disasters and geospatial data analysis.
 Before joining STEP, I completed a PhD in Sustainable Development at Columbia University’s School of International and Public Affairs in 2017 and an MSc in Mathematics at the Vienna University of Technology in 2010.

 Upcoming conferences I will attend